MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-ingested-entities.png "Ingested entities")

 - On the left, you can see your ingested entities.
-By default, the first entity is auto-selected (**contactCSV** in the preceding example).
+By default, the first entity is auto-selected (**ContactCSV** in the preceding example).
 To move to any other entity, select that entity's tile.

-- Note that the system auto-selected all the attributes for which attribute type was auto-identified.
+- Note that the system auto-selected all the attributes for which an attribute type was auto-identified.
 Those attributes include names, email address, and several others in the preceding example.
 Shown outlined in red, those preselected attributes appear in the first column, while their types are specified in the third column.
-You should review those preselected attributes since they will be used to combine your entities in the next configuration phase: Match.
+You should review those preselected attributes since they will be used to combine your entities in the *match* configuration phase.

 ## Add and remove attributes